Jshanks21/Ethereum-Todo-List/README.md

 # Ethereum-Todo-List
-A to do list connected to the the Ethereum blockchain using the web3 library.
+A to do list built on the Ethereum blockchain.
+Not intended for production.
+Made for educational purposes.